-- Point of cause #1: some suppliers ship bad products.
+Cause #1: some suppliers ship bad products.

-Before you write a plan, you need to know how far and how fast you want to go.
+Before you write a plan, you need to know how far and fast you want to go.
 Let’s take a look at an example:

 - If you want to increase productivity by 40% in 6 months, you probably can’t act at the margin (around the existing processes).
-You will need to re-think the way operations are planned and executed from the ground up, and you may need to redesign the product.
+You will need to rethink the way operations are planned and executed from the ground up, and you may need to redesign the product.
 The engineering effort and the capital expense necessary to reach that target will probably be much higher.

 5. Plan for Counter-MeasuresMany people tend to skip the other process improvement steps and go directly to this one.
 By now, you should understand why it is a mistake:

-- The plan should address the major root cause(s).
+- The plan should address the major root causes.
 Otherwise, the improvement won't move the needle and won't 'stick' in the long run.

 Do you have any questions about setting up a process improvement plan in your factory?

 Please leave a comment below.
 We'd love to hear from you!